 What can we offer?

-When a pupil is referred to us, a variety of options may be offered.
-Each intervention is personalised for the pupil and may include;
+When a learner is referred to us, a variety of options may be offered.
+Each intervention is personalised for the learner and may include;

 - Individual behaviour programme with a specific focus